BeyondGoodAndDev/doublegram_startup/README.md

 **Remember to add an account to Doublegram first (disable your 2fa before, you can enable it again after your account is connected to Doublegram)**

 ## Update instructions
-If you come by a previous Startup Edition of Doublegram just copy and paste all the folders inside your current Doublegram folder into the main folder of the new version.
+If you come by a previous Startup Edition of Doublegram copy and paste your current data, members, sessions and import folders (if you have it) from your current Doublegram folder to the new one, overwriting the existing files

 ## How it works
 - Use your Telegram accounts to scrape the list of the members of a group where members are visible or in all of your groups and channels and put them in a list with Doublegram.
 You can scrape from multiple places and create a unique list of members